How will Brexit affect freelancers? After four long years of talks and negotiations, a Brexit deal was brokered on Christmas eve.

 We’ve all seen the headlines highlighting some of the main points of the deal, but how exactly will it affect freelancers?

-In this piece, we’ll address some of the scenarios that freelancers have been seeking clarity on since the deal was announced.
+In this piece, we’ll address some of the scenarios that freelancers have been seeking clarity on since details of the agreement were announced.

 Scenario 1: I’m a UK citizen living and working as a freelancer in the EU.
 Can I stay?